top of page

 Cucumbers grow in either the bush or pole habit.
 If grown on a trellis the fruit will tend to be straighter.
 A spineless cucumber does not have the prickly spikes, but don't let that deter you because they can easily be rubbed off... with a little tenderness!

-Do not forget to stay on top of harvesting cucumber plants because if a fruit ripens on the vine, it will signal to the plant that it is time to stop producing.
-And that means no more pickles.
+Harvest cucumber plants often to because if a fruit ripens on the vine, it will signal to the plant that it is time to stop producing, and that means no more pickles.
 Sad.

 Cucumbers are fun to grow, and it is especially fun when you grow multiple varieties and cannot remember which is which.
 As is the case with the picture below.
 In any case, refrigerator pickles are always a fan favorite round these parts!